The music world's best-kept secret.

 ………...…[1:00pm – 3:00am | Saturday – Sunday]

 Mickey’s takes the cake for being my favorite bar in Nashville.
-It’s a cozy little bar like any other, except that all those little things that bother you about other bars have been fixed here.
+It’s basically the “Cheers” of East Nashville.
+And it’s a cozy little bar like any other, except that all those little things that bother you about other places have been fixed here.

 In addition to all of that, there are no DJs, bands, trivia nights, karaoke, or BS.
 Mickey’s is about as chill and un-pretentious as it gets.
 What’s not to love?
 It’s just a good ol’ American dive bar, and it’s always filled with cool people.
 Also, some people say that Mickey’s has the best jukebox in Nashville, if that’s a selling point for you.